Here is what you get for just $27/month in the Essential Oil Vet Membership Group or save with a $270 annual membership:

-The live sessions are at 7 PM (Central Time) on Mondays.
+The live sessions are at 5 PM (Central Time) on Mondays.
 These are not just pre-recorded videos for you to click through and get “certified.”
 Together, we will tackle your hard questions and I encourage you to join live for real-time answers and interaction with myself and the other students!
-There will also be a weekly “office hour” that will be offered at varying times to answer your questions and discuss cases.
-These are not mandatory or part of the actual training, though.
+There will also be a weekly “office hour” (usually on Thursdays at 5 PM Central TIme) to answer your questions and discuss cases.
+These office hour meetings are optional and not required to receive your certification.

 Yes, the recordings are made available and you have lifetime access to them – watch them as many times as you’d like and you can even pause and take notes if you need to!
 Attendance in live sessions is highly recommended but not required.

 Yes, for ADA compliance, a transcript of each video will be posted 1-3 days after the live training for each training.
 In addition to the live videos, I will be helping you understand and implement at each step in the process, and there will be written tools offered along the way, so you won’t get lost.

 Listen to how this has helped one of our students, Rebecca, when she first went through the course.